gallery

 • Northwest Islands

-Additional Growth Environment Information
+Additional Habitat Information

-Special Notes and Information
+leaf Special Features and Information

 ʻĀweoweo belongs to the Amaranth family (Amaranthaceae).
-Of the 150 or so species of Chenopodium or Lamb's Quarters, known worldwide, the Hawaiian endemic ʻāweoweo is the woodiest in the genus developing a trunk up to a foot in diameter and the only member to attain to the status of a tree, though rarely ever reaching two meters (over 6 feet).
+Of the 150 or so species of Chenopodium or Lamb's Quarters known worldwide, the Hawaiian endemic ʻāweoweo is the woodiest in the genus developing a trunk up to a foot in diameter and the only member to attain to the status of a tree, though rarely ever reaching two meters (over 6 feet).
 [1,3]

 Familiar culinary members in the same genus include Quinoa (Chenopodium quinoa), a nutrious grain from the Andes; Huauzontle (C. nuttalliae), a Mexican vegetable prepared like spinach or broccoli; White goosefoot or Bathua (C. album), a vegetable of ancient origin and still eaten today in India; and Strawberry blite (C. capitatum), which has bright red edible flowers resembling strawberries but tasting like spinach.